abpframework/abp/docs/en/Getting-Started-Create-Solution-Single-Layer.md

 We will use the ABP CLI to create a new ABP project.

-> Alternatively, you can **create and download** projects from the [ABP Framework website](https://abp.io/get-started) by easily selecting all options from the page.
+> You can also use the ABP CLI Command Generator on the [ABP Framework website](https://abp.io/get-started) by easily selecting all options from the page.

 Use the `new` command of the ABP CLI to create a new project: